 Business succession

 You can also use a STAK if one of your children wants to take over the business.
-Your possible successor can be appointed as director and will then have voting rights.
+You can appoint your successor as board member.
+They will then have voting rights.
 Do you have more children?
 Then they can receive certificates from the STAK.
 The certificates entitle the holder to a share of the profit.

 Setting up a STAK